 That's a downer.
 However, you can print even when the printer is connected to a power source.

 In App Features

 Similar to the printer, the companion app for the Instax Mini Link app has plenty of fun elements.
 Aptly named Fun Mode, the feature lets you make collages, add frames & graphics to your images such as horns, angel wings, and the likes.
 And there's more to this story.

 The Instax Mini Link has another cool feature called Video Print.
-In layman's language, it lets you grab a video frame and to print as a photo.
+In layman's language, it lets you grab a video frame to print as a photo.
 Up next is Party Print, which lets you connect up to five different smartphones to create a collage.
-It takes different parts from the five phones and combines it into a single print.
+It takes different parts from the five phones and combines them into a single print.
 Fascinating, right?